-The Sub-Term Mapping Tools (STMT), developed at National Library of Medicine (NLM), are used to find 1) all sub-terms, all prefixes, and the longest prefix in a specified corpus; 2) all sub-term patterns; and 3) concept mapping of all permutations on synonym substitutions for a term.
-It has been successfully used in MetaMap, UMLS-CORE, and Word Sense Disambiguation (WSD) projects.
+The Sub-Term Mapping Tools (STMT), developed at National Library of Medicine (NLM), are used to find 1) all sub-terms in a specified corpus; 2) the longest prefix sub-term; 3) all sub-term patterns; and 4) concept mapping of all permutations on synonym substitutions for a term.
+It has been successfully used in MetaMap and UMLS-CORE projects.
 STMT is distributed by NLM via an Open Source License agreement.